 Clear roles and responsibilities are part of the right answer

 Hence, the challenge is to get an ethical hacker who had found a vulnerability to report it to a system manager.
 The latter can then fix it and mitigate the relevant user risks without harming the hacker in the process.
 It is thus necessary to put in place a vulnerability disclosure system that benefits all stakeholders.
 You guessed that right: it is coordinated vulnerability disclosure (CVD).
 The latter is structured cooperation where ethical hackers report vulnerabilities to the manager of the information system in question.
-We will get back to this later.

 Any company or public organisation can implement CVD and enable a direct report of the vulnerability to the most relevant entity.
 It can also involve an intermediary.
 In both cases, the approach is a coordinated vulnerability disclosure.
 That process allows an organisation to remedy the loophole before any detailed information concerning it goes public, with all of the negative implications that this can cause.